BerkeleyLearnVerify/Scenic/docs/glossary.rst

 		:mod:`scenic.core.external_params`.

 	modular scenario
-		A scenario defined using the :sampref:`scenario <modularScenarioDef>` statement (rather than simply being the content of a Scenic file).
+		A scenario defined using the :sampref:`scenario` statement (rather than simply being the content of a Scenic file).
 		Such scenarios can take arguments, be instantiated multiple times, and be composed with other scenarios: see :ref:`composition`.

+	monitor
+		A function which runs in parallel with a simulation, rejecting or terminating the simulation if conditions of interest are met (using the :sampref:`require` and :sampref:`terminate` statements).
+		Monitors use similar syntax to :term:`dynamic behaviors`, except that they are not associated with a specific `Object` and do not take actions (only using :sampref:`wait` to advance time).

 	preferred orientation
 		A :ref:`vector field <Vector Fields>` set as the ``orientation`` attribute of a `Region`, indicating that objects placed within that region should be oriented to align along that vector field unless otherwise specified.